marsfoundation/sparklend-conduits/README.md

 1. `roles`: The roles contract to perform operator authentication.
 2. `registry`: Returns the `buffer` contract for a given ilk (source of funds).
-3. `subsidySpread`: The delta between the Base Rate and the Subsidy Rate.
-[RAY]

 ## Functionality